-- Formal individual feedback on submitted exercises assignments - Feedback from non-assessed online quizzes - Discussion during the online sessions - Responses to questions posted on the Discussion board
+- Formal individual feedback on submitted exercises assignments - Discussion during the online sessions - Responses to questions posted on the Discussion Board

 Your feedback to us:

 One of the formal ways students provide feedback on teaching and their learning experience is through the BCA student evaluation survey at the end of each semester.
 The feedback is anonymous and provides the BCA with evidence of aspects that students are satisfied with and areas for improvement.